datacarpentry/image-processing/_episodes/02-image-basics.md

 ## Summary of image formats used in this lesson

-The following table summarizes the characteristics of the BMP, JPEG, and TIFF image formats:
+The following table summarises the characteristics of the BMP, JPEG, and TIFF image formats:

 | Format   | Compression   | Metadata   | Advantages            | Disadvantages      |